-Enhancing our community through Education, Culture, and Leadership
+Enhancing our community through Education, Culture, and Leadership.

-This organization is composed of Latinas from all walks of life and ages that work in all areas of the public and private sector, college students, and “stay at home moms.”
+This organization is composed of Latinas from all walks of life and ages that work in all areas of the public and private sector, college students and “stay at home moms.”
 They all work together as volunteers to make this organization successful.
 For over 40 years, Leagues projects have always focused on the promotion of the Mexican American culture through awareness, educational programs, social and cultural activities, and volunteerism.

 Over these 40 plus years, the League has had many members who have benefited from these programs and have gone on to careers in the professional, political and educational, and business world in Fresno and beyond.
-The women in the League have been excellent role models for many young women in our community.
-The League is a unique organization because of the number of years that it has existed, and because of the caliber of women who have been involved with the organization.
-And finally is unique because throughout the years, and changes in membership, the League has never lost the energy and focus of their original goal of bringing awareness of issues in our community and seeking out solutions.
-The League of Mexican American Women has made a tremendous impact on the communities within Fresno County.
+The women in League have been excellent role models for many young women in our community.
+The League is a unique organization because of the number of years that is has existed, and because of the caliber of women who have been involved with the organization.
+And finally is is unique because throughout the years, and changes in membership, the League has never lost the energy and focus of their original goal of bringing awareness of issues in our community and seeking out solutions.
+The League of Mexican American Women has made a tremendous impact on the communities with in Fresno County.

 The League of Mexican American Women supports opportunities that will promote education, cultural identity, and leadership development.